Nuclearfossil/spacedinvaders/basicconcepts.md

   .long 1078523331
 ```

-Back in the day, that's how you wrote a computer program.
-And there's something to be said for being able to read that (especially in games programming).
-But that is well outside the scope of these articles.
+It actually gets more atomic than that, as that get converted into a series of 0's and 1's.
+Let's not follow that trope, as nobody actually reads that in real life.
+However, it really wasn't that long ago when programs were written using that syntax.
+As early as 2003, that was a common programming language for writing GPU shaders; programs that are actually run on your video card to render graphics.
+As a programmer, there's something to be said for being able to read assembly, especially in games programming.
+Rest easy, we won't be covering assembly as that is well outside the scope of these articles.

 ### A function

-That example is incredibly hard to read.
-And it's also incredibly hard to write.
-Considering all that program does is calculate Pi.
-And by 'calculate', I mean it simply gives us the value `3.14`.
+That example is incredibly hard to read, let alone write.
+Especially considering all that program does is give us a rough approximation of Pi: `3.14`.

 Here's what that code actually looks like, in C, as a _function_: